Copa del Rey: Broadcasters

 From the 2019–20 season, the final match is already included in La Copa broadcasting rights package.
 Previously, the final match is excluded in selected countries (other broadcasters (including Spain) will receive the Supercopa rights after covering a Copa final match) due to laws and regulations of the tournament broadcasting rights by CNMC in Spain.
+In a separate deal, streamer Ibai Llanos would broadcast the 2026 final on his personal YouTube channel.